 Professional Interests: I specialize in working with trans and gender non-conforming students and have presented nationally on this topic.
 I am also interested in sexual minority student concerns, intersectional microaggressions, and family of origin issues.

-Supervision Model: I encourage supervisees to be themselves as much as possible in the room with clients and in supervision with me.
-I believe we do our best work in and outside of therapy when we are authentic.
+Supervision Model: I believe we do our best work in and outside of therapy when we are authentic.
 I work from a developmental perspective, trying to meet trainees’ needs based on their past experiences and identified growth edges, while providing gentle challenge and support.
 I also work from a multicultural perspective, attempting to honor and incorporate social identities (of client, therapist, and me) into how we formulate diagnoses, treatment plans, and our conversations about the work.

 Personal Interests: Transplanted from the Midwest, I love the mountains, water, and woods of Tennessee.
 I enjoy cozy home activities like watching TV/Netflix, cooking and eating, making digital scrapbooks, reading teen dystopian fiction, and being owned by my cats.

 Clay Culp, LCSW – Licensed Therapist/Suicide Prevention Coordinator

 Center activities: Individual and couples therapy; case management; outreach and consultation with campus and community partners